pauldlynch/eqguide/README.md

 rake preview

-and to deploy (you will need to regenerate using rake preview first):
+and to deploy:

-rake rsync:live
+jekyll build; rake rsync:live

 Follows the original Jekyll-Bootstrap README: